 Quality of sleep can also be affected.
-Previous studies have shown that owners sharing a bed with their pet report greater sleep disturbances than people whose pets did not sleep in their bed.
+Some studies have shown that owners sharing a bed with their pet report greater sleep disturbances than people whose pets did not sleep in their beds.
 One factor that may explain this difference is that dogs are polyphasic sleepers and average three sleep/wake cycles per nighttime hour, whereas humans are monophasic sleepers (one period of sleep over a 24-hour cycle).
-Dogs also stay alert for sounds, even when sleeping, which may make them lighter sleepers than their humans.
+Dogs also stay alert for sounds, even when sleeping, which may make them lighter sleepers than their owners.

-Urban myths abound about dogs sharing their human’s sleeping spot.
-For example, your dog will think he’s dominant to you or he will become spoiled.
+Urban legends abound about dogs sharing their owners’ sleeping spots.
+These myths include the suggestion that your dog will think they’re dominant to you or they will become spoiled.
 While there can be a link between bed-sharing and behavior problems, it’s not known whether co-sleeping creates the problem or the problem leads to co-sleeping in the first place.
-For example, a dog that shares his owner’s bed might have problems with separation anxiety.
-However, did the co-sleeping create the excessive attachment or did the dog’s excessive attachment cause the owner to let him into the bed?
+For example, a dog that shares their owner’s bed might have problems with separation anxiety.
+However, did the co-sleeping create excessive attachment?
+Or did the dog’s excessive attachment cause the owner to let them into the bed?

 Sometimes, the issues are unrelated, and co-sleeping simply highlights already existing problem behavior.
-For example, a dog with resource guarding issues might growl and bark to protect his sleeping spot on your bed.
-But the problem is really about your dog unnecessarily defending what he sees as his items and territory, not about the co-sleeping.
+For example, a dog with resource guarding issues might growl and bark to protect their sleeping spot on your bed.
+But the problem is really about your dog unnecessarily defending what they see as their items and territory, not about co-sleeping.

 Despite the drawbacks to co-sleeping with a dog, the researchers explain that so many owners do it because the benefits likely outweigh the disadvantages.
 Studies have shown many physical and mental health advantages to owning a pet, and co-sleeping increases the amount of time spent with that pet, potentially increasing those benefits.
 For example, co-sleeping can increase the feelings of comfort and companionship your dog provides.